AI Security Workflows: Automated Vulnerability Management

 Finally, add the self-healing pipeline.
 Weekly scheduled runs.
 Automated fixes.
 Auto-created PRs.
 Let the system maintain itself.

-The React vulnerability that sent everyone scrambling?
+Remember that React vulnerability that sent everyone scrambling?
 Projects with automated security pipelines had PRs waiting the same day the CVE was announced.
 No manual intervention required.

 Security isn't a checkbox.
 It's not something you do once and forget.
 It's a continuous process that most teams treat as an interruption.